JetBrains/kotlin-web-site/pages/contribute.md

 # Contributing to Kotlin

 Kotlin is an Apache 2 OSS Project.
 The source code, tooling, documentation and even this web site is maintained on [GitHub](https://github.com/jetbrains/kotlin).
-While Kotlin is mostly developed by JetBrains, there are hundreds of external contributors to the Kotlin project&mdash;[become one of them](https://kotlinlang.org/community).
+While Kotlin is mostly developed by JetBrains, there are hundreds of external contributors to the Kotlin project and we are always on the lookout for more people to help us.

 ## Participate in Early Access Preview